ijgnd/anki___note-organizer/README.md

 *Note Organizer* is *Copyright © 2017 [Aristotelis P.](https://github.com/Glutanimate)*

+Updated to anki 2.1 (python 3, qt5) © 2020 [Arthur Milchior](https://github.com/Arthur-Milchior/note-organizer)*

 This add-on was developed on a commission by a fellow Anki user who would like to remain anonymous.
 All credit for the original idea goes to them.

-I'm always happy for new add-on commissions.
-If you'd like to hire my services to work an add-on or new feature, please feel free to reach out to me through *ankiglutanimate [αt] gmail . com*.
+We are always happy for new add-on commissions.
+If you'd like to hire the services of one of us to work an add-on or new feature, please feel free to reach out to me through *ankiglutanimate [αt] gmail . com* or *arthur@milchior.fr*.

 Licensed under the [GNU AGPL v3](http://www.gnu.de/documents/gpl-3.0.en.html).